 Smith.
 It's a very common last name, so it gives a sense of normalcy.
 It can be used for various types of characters, like a hard - working family man or a young professional.
 Another one is Johnson.
 This name is also widespread and can work well for a range of personalities, from the friendly neighbor to the strict teacher.
 Then there's Brown, which has a warm and down - to - earth feel, suitable for characters that readers can easily relate to.

 Smith.
-It's a very common and versatile last name that can fit in various types of stories, whether it's a modern-day drama or a historical fiction.
-Another one could be Johnson.
-It gives a sense of a traditional family name.
+It's a very common and versatile last name that can fit into various story settings, whether it's a modern-day story or a historical one.

 Smith.
 It's a very common last name, which can give a sense of universality and relatability to a character in a story.
 For example, a character named John Smith could be an ordinary person caught up in extraordinary circumstances.